-Oxygen isotope records have been used to infer episodes of increased ice volume at 33.6 Ma, (Eocene/Oligocene boundary), 23.7 Ma (Oligocene/Miocene boundary), 12 to 16 Ma (middle Miocene), and 2.7 Ma (late Pliocene), the latter marking the onset of Northern Hemisphere glaciation (Flower, 1999).
-In Prydz Bay, an unconformity identified during Leg 119 (Solheim et al., 1991) may have resulted from major ice expansion during the late Miocene (Barron et al., 1991).
-Kuvaas and Leitchenkov (1992) studied the seismic facies of the Prydz Bay continental rise and slope and identified the initiation of drift sedimentation.
-They suggested that drift sedimentation could be related to the initiation of the Antarctic Circumpolar Current (ACC) after the opening of Drake Passage around the Oligocene/Miocene boundary or related to major ice expansion during the Oligocene or Miocene.
-A hole drilled on the continental rise to intersect the base of the thick drift section could date the onset of drift formation and potentially record changes in continental rise sedimentation controlled by currents and continental sediment supply.
-The drift sediments should also contain a record of climate fluctuations, reflected in the interplay of continentally derived siliciclastic sediments fed by the Lambert Glacier drainage system and authigenic biogenic sedimentation.
+Oxygen isotope records have been used to infer episodes of increased ice volume at 33.6 Ma, (Eocene/Oligocene boundary), 23.7 Ma (Oligocene/Miocene boundary), 12 to 16 Ma (middle Miocene) and 2.7 Ma (late Pliocene) that marked the onset of Northern Hemisphere glaciation (Flower, 1999).
+In Prydz Bay, an unconformity identified during Leg 119 (Solheim et al., 1991) may have formed in the late Miocene by a major ice expansion (Barron et al., 1991).
+Kuvaas and Leitchenkov (1992) studied the seismic facies of the Prydz Bay continental rise and slope and identified the initiation of drift sedimentation, which they suggested could have been related to initiation of the Antarctic Circumpolar Current after the opening of Drake Passage around the Oligocene/Miocene boundary or may relate to a major ice expansion during the Oligocene or Miocene.
+A hole drilled on the continental rise to intersect the base of the thick drift section could date the onset of drift formation and potentially record changes in rise sedimentation controlled by currents and continental sediment supply.
+The drift sediments should also contain a record of climate fluctuations reflected in the interplay of siliciclastic fed by the Lambert Glacier drainage system and biogenic sediment.